-When Martin commissioned his pyramid after he had left Cornwall for London, he never saw it completed but he sent detailed instructions as to where to source the materials and how it was to be constructed.
-He also made it clear that it was to have no mark of any kind on the outside – no date, no initials, no inscription.
+Martin commissioned his granite pyramid after he had left Cornwall for London.
+He never saw it completed but he sent detailed instructions as to where to source the materials and exactly how it was to be constructed.
+He also made it clear that it was to have no mark of any kind on the outside.
+No date, no initials, no inscription.

-Unfortunately for me there are many conflicting accounts of the pyramid’s history.
-I will try and wheedle out what seems to be real.
+Unfortunately there are many conflicting accounts of the pyramid’s history.

-It appears that it originally stood in an area of Falmouth known as The Grove because of the elm trees Martin had planted there but the monument has moved twice since then.
-Once in 1836 to the end of Arwenak Avenue (also known as the Ropewalk) and then again with the arrival of the railway to its present position in 1871.
+It appears that it originally stood in an area of Falmouth known as The Grove because of the elm trees Martin had planted there.
+But the monument has moved twice since then.
+Once in 1836 to the end of Arwenack Avenue (also known as the Ropewalk) and then again with the arrival of the railway to its present position in 1871.

-It seems that at some point during these moves there was a strange discovery.
+It seems that at some point during these moves a strange discovery was made.

 Local legend has it that the men who were dismantling the stone monument in 1836 found two glass bottles inside sealed with wax.
 Some accounts say that the bottles were empty (unlikely I think), some say that one contained parchment and the other coins.
 And yet another account says that one of the bottles was added during the final move and inside it was placed an account of the pyramids history.
 I can’t tell you which story is true, perhaps someone out there knows.
 Perhaps Martin did leave us a message, a clue as to what his obelisk really meant, he wrote that he wanted it to beautify Falmouth’s waterfront but was that all?